Jamy-L/AirSim-GYM-environment/README.md

 This set of programs aims to make reinforcement learning on AirSim easier, by providing a GYM custom environment.
 It is fully compatible with Stable Baselines 3 which I recommend using.

 ## Beginning
-Make sure to be familiar with AirSim (https://microsoft.github.io/AirSim/).
+Make sure to be familiar with <a href="https://microsoft.github.io/AirSim/" target="_blank">AirSim</a>.
 It requires Unreal Engine 4 and some python modules like open CV.
 Cuda is also strongly recommended, and you may want to use a beefy GPU with at least 16Go of RAM to be serein.

-You should also check GYM (https://gym.openai.com/) which is a python environment library that basically makes reinforcement learning much easier to program.
+You should also check <a href="https://gym.openai.com/" target="_blank">GYM</a> which is a python environment library that basically makes reinforcement learning much easier to program.

-Stable Baselines 3 provides a set of very performants and modulable RL algorithms and is based on PyTorch.
-Make sure to have a clean install of the latter (https://stable-baselines3.readthedocs.io/en/master/)
+<a href="https://stable-baselines3.readthedocs.io/en/master/" target="_blank">Stable Baselines 3</a> provides a set of very performants and modulable RL algorithms and is based on PyTorch.
+Make sure to have a clean install of the latter.

 ## Presentation
 A GYM environment is basically composed of 3 methods: